 - Physical Education

 - Modern Foreign Languages - French

 Our curriculum also encompasses Religious Education and Personal, Social and Health Education focusing on the development of the children's moral and spiritual understanding.

 All our pupils have the opportunity to take part in school visits.
 These may range from a visit within easy walking distance, a day visit further afield or an extended residential stay.
 Such visits provide first-hand experiences and great pleasure which in turn motivates and stimulates the educational learning process in many areas of the curriculum.
 The school does rely on parents’ contributions towards transport and entrance fees in order to offer these curriculum enriching visits and their generosity has meant that very few trips have been cancelled.

 Residential visits take place in Year 4 and Year 6.
-Year 4 pupils experience an outdoor adventurous trip, more recently at Kingswood in South Yorkshire.
-Year 6 pupils experience a more cultural visit.
+These are outdoor adventurous trips, to Kingswood in South Yorkshire and PGL at Caythorpe.